ProtossDragoon/self-driving-PM/STUDY.md

   - Important concepts : TensorFlow Lite inference typically follows the following steps:
     > Train a custom model : If you have designed and trained your own TensorFlow model, or you have trained a model obtained from another source, you must convert it to the TensorFlow Lite format.
     - Loading a model : You must load the .tflite model into memory, which contains the model's execution graph.
-      > To use a model with TensorFlow Lite, you must convert a full TensorFlow model into the TensorFlow Lite format — you cannot create or train a model using TensorFlow Lite.
+      > You cannot train a model directly with TensorFlow Lite; instead you must convert your model from a TensorFlow file (such as a .pb file) to a TensorFlow Lite file (a .tflite file), using the TensorFlow Lite converter.
+To use a model with TensorFlow Lite, you must convert a full TensorFlow model into the TensorFlow Lite format — you cannot create or train a model using TensorFlow Lite.
 So you must start with a regular TensorFlow model, and then convert the model. **Note: TensorFlow Lite supports a limited subset of TensorFlow operations, so not all models can be converted.
 For details, read about the TensorFlow Lite operator compatibility.**
       > https://www.tensorflow.org/lite/guide/get_started#tensorflow_lite_converter : You can convert TensorFlow 2.0 models in a similar way.
 The converter can also be used from the command line, but the **Python API** (python 함수를 이용해서 파일을 convert 하는 방법) is recommended.
     - Transforming data : Raw input data for the model generally does not match the input data format expected by the model.
 For example, you might need to resize an image or change the image format to be compatible with the model.
       > TensorFlow Lite interpreter : The TensorFlow Lite interpreter is a library that takes a model file, executes the operations it defines on input data, and provides access to the output.
 The interpreter works across multiple platforms and provides a simple API for running TensorFlow Lite models from Java, Swift, Objective-C, C++, and Python.